EighteenZi/rocksdb_wiki/RocksDB-Q&A.md

 If you can pre-process the data offline before inserting.
 There is a faster way: you can sort the data, generate SST files with non-overlapping ranges in parallel and bulkload the SST files.
 See https://github.com/facebook/rocksdb/wiki/Creating-and-Ingesting-SST-files

+**Q: Does RocksJava support all the features?**

+A: We are working toward to make RocksJava feature compatible.
+However, there're missing features in RocksJava.